proofconstruction/site/posts/intro-to-natural-kinds.md

 ### Further Reading

-For a far lengthier discussion and tons of citations, check out the [SEP page](https://plato.stanford.edu/entries/natural-kinds/).
+For a far lengthier discussion and tons of citations, check out the [SEP page](https://plato.stanford.edu/entries/natural-kinds/), or the [IEP entry quoted above](https://iep.utm.edu/nat-kind/).